ABoehlen/calculate_distances/README.md

 ## Purpose
 calculate_distances is a simple JavaScript which can be included in any html page and calculates the average distance between two places on Earth.

+This tool is used for the "Geomatikausbildung" (education of the geomatic trainees) at the "Bundesamt für Landestopografie swisstopo".

 ## Background
 Since the Earth is a geoid, calculating distances is very complex if the results have to be accurate.
 But for lower accuracy requirements, the Earth can be assumed to be a sphere, which greatly simplifies the calculation.
 The necessary formulas are described e.g. here \[1\].
 Earth's mean radius is 6,371.0088 km \[2\].